MatthewDavidMiller/scripts/README.md

 [email_on_vpn_connections.sh](linux_scripts/email_on_vpn_connections.sh) - A bash script that checks the openvpn log file for a certain keyword so I know if a vpn connection was established on my server.

-[network_reconnect_buster.sh](linux_scripts/network_reconnect_buster.sh) - A bash script that restarts a network interface if it can't ping the gateway.
-Utilizes iplink command.

 [network_reconnect.sh](linux_scripts/network_reconnect.sh) - A bash script that restarts a network interface if it can't ping the gateway.
-Utilizes ifdown and ifup commands.

 [rsync_backups.sh](linux_scripts/rsync_backups.sh) - Bash script to backup files with rsync.